guidodizi/shrike/docs/pipeline/reuse-aml-pipeline.md

 ## 1. Branch from an existing experiment

-In this section, we'll assume you have identified an existing runnable script (ex: `baseline.py`) and a configuration file (ex: `conf/reference/baseline.yaml`)
+In this section, we'll assume you have identified an existing runnable script (_e.g._: `demograph_eyesoff.py` [here](https://dev.azure.com/msdata/Vienna/_git/aml-ds?path=%2Frecipes%2Fcompliant-experimentation%2Fpipelines%2Fexperiments%2Fdemograph_eyesoff.py) in the accelerator repo) and a configuration file (_e.g._ `demograph_eyesoff.yaml` [there](https://dev.azure.com/msdata/Vienna/_git/aml-ds?path=%2Frecipes%2Fcompliant-experimentation%2Fpipelines%2Fconfig%2Fexperiments%2Fdemograph_eyesoff.yaml) in the accelerator repo)
 1. Create a new branch in your team's repository (to avoid conflicts).

-2. In the `conf/reference/` or `conf/experiments/` folders, identify a config file you want to start from.
+2. In the `config/experiments/` [folder](https://dev.azure.com/msdata/Vienna/_git/aml-ds?path=%2Frecipes%2Fcompliant-experimentation%2Fpipelines%2Fconfig%2Fexperiments), identify a config file you want to start from.

 3. Copy this file into a new configuration file of your own.